How the “pay-per-part model” reduces risk, increases flexibility, and supports agile sustainability.

 As more industrial IoT devices and metrics become embedded within automated processes, different types of structured and unstructured data, including sensor data, images, videos, audios, and log files are being collected.
 More advanced data processing and analysis approaches will allow manufacturers to continue to leverage their data to inform decision-making and identify new or un(der)-used opportunities to improve productivity and efficiency.
 The growth of the pay-per-part and resource sharing model is pegged to broader developments in the quality of the gathering, analyzing, and applying data across the process.

 Data-driven manufacturing efficiency, resource sharing, and innovative economic models are successes within themselves.
 However, the potential for a more sustainable and waste resistant manufacturing industry is essential for growth and innovation in the digitally advanced but resource-constrained conditions of the present.
-Lessons learned from the initial pay-per-parts pilot will be valuable across the sector and drive the program’s expansion into other manufacturing processes.
+Lessons learned from the initial pay-per-part pilot will be valuable across the sector and drive the program’s expansion into other manufacturing processes.

 Get your free KREATIZE account today and start getting access to manufacturing services without any additional investment.